Have you been misdiagnosed with type 2 diabetes?

 A recent study has found that the assumption that type 1 diabetes is a disease that develops primarily in children and young adults is wrong.
 In fact, the number of new cases per year in children and younger adults is similar to the number of new cases in older adults (31 to 60 year olds).
 Because type 2 diabetes is so much more common many of these adults with type 1 diabetes risk being diagnosed with type 2 initially, with the diagnosis of type 1 being made after they don’t respond to treatments for type 2 diabetes.
 Sometimes serious complications such as diabetic ketoacidosis, which can result in coma, lead to the original diagnosis being questioned.

-To give you some idea of how easy it is for this to happen, our own prime minister, Theresa May was initially diagnosed with type 2 diabetes, but when her medications did not work and other symptoms such as excessive thirst and losing weight developed it became clear that she actually had type 1 diabetes.
+To give you some idea of how easy it is for this to happen prime minister Theresa May was initially diagnosed with type 2 diabetes, but when her medications did not work and other symptoms such as excessive thirst and losing weight developed it became clear that she actually had type 1 diabetes.
 42% of new cases of type 1 diabetes were found to develop after the age of 30, so the prevailing belief that it is a condition which affects only the young is wrong.
 The authors of the study could only find ten previous scientific papers looking at how many new cases of type 1 diabetes develop in later life.
 This is a vanishingly small amount for such a serious and relatively common condition, reflecting low levels of awareness in the scientific community about late-onset type 1 diabetes.

 The study looked at several genes that predispose to type 1 diabetes, and this raises the possibility that genetic testing will help to distinguish type 1 diabetes from type 2 diabetes in the future.